 Whitehaven maintains several exploration and potential development projects in Queensland and NSW.
 These are early stage projects where activity and spend is undertaken to keep the tenements in good standing.
+For the year ended 30 June 2021

 Infrastructure

 Rail track capacity